 Do doctors have to pay to be on the list?

 No, a doctor cannot pay to be on the list.
 After the editorial staff finalizes the list, it is given to our sales department, which invites doctors to buy profiles.
-Those profiles appear elsewhere in the magazine, labeled as paid advertising.
-But whether the doctors advertise or not has no bearing on this list.
+These profiles appear elsewhere in the magazine, labeled as paid advertising.
+But whether the doctors advertise has no bearings on this list.
 The editorial department does not know who purchased a profile until the magazine is in the final stages of production.

 How does the panel process work?

 A panel of esteemed physicians reviews the list.
 The panel is anonymous to encourage open discussion regarding the doctors on the list.
-If the panel says that a doctor with a lot of votes is nonetheless not worthy of this recognition due to poor performance or any other reason, we investigate the doctor’s disciplinary history further.
-If a doctor who is a leader in his field did not receive enough votes, the panel can recommend that the doctor be added to the list.
+If the panel says that a doctor with a lot of votes is nonetheless not worthy of this recognition due to poor performance, we investigate the doctors’ disciplinary history further.
+If a doctor who is a leader in his field did not receive enough votes, the panel can recommend the doctor be added to the list.
 Final decisions are deferred to the editorial staff of D Magazine.

 How do you prevent cheating?

 Our online ballot records each voter’s IP address.
-If we notice a suspicious pattern—a block of votes all coming from the same IP address, for instance, or a high number of votes cast in a short time frame—we investigate.
+If we notice a suspicious pattern, we investigate.
 There have been instances where doctors were taken off the list due to ballot stuffing either by the doctor himself or by a doctor’s hospital.

-Does D Magazine check the doctors on the list?
+Does D check the doctors on the list?

 What if I don’t see my doctor on the list?

-This list is by no means inclusive.
-If you don’t see your doctor here, and he is someone you like and trust, you should stick with him.
+The list is by no means inclusive.
+If you don’t see your doctor on here, and he is someone you like and trust, you should stick with him.
 If your doctor made the list last year but not this year, it does not mean you should stop seeing him.
-The process selection starts over every year.
+The selection process starts over every year.